PGYER/pgyer-app-upload-plugin/README.md

-password|(Optional) Set the App installation password, if you do not want to set the password, please pass empty string, or not pass. updateDescription|`(Optional)` Version update description, please pass empty string, or not pass. channelShortcut|`(Optional)` The download short link of the specified channel that needs to be updated, only one channel can be specified, string type, such as: abcd. qrcodePath|`(Optional)` If you need to download the qrcode, please enter the save path of the qrcode!otherwise, not download! envVarsPath|`(Optional)` if you need to save info, please enter save file path! otherwise, not save!
+password|(Optional) Set the App installation password, if you do not want to set the password, please pass empty string, or not pass. updateDescription|`(Optional)` Version update description, please pass empty string, or not pass. channelShortcut|`(Optional)` The download short link of the specified channel that needs to be updated, only one channel can be specified, string type, such as: abcd.

 ### Running log
 ![](./images/pgyer-app-upload-running-log.png)